Please click on the links below to discover the relevant historical information.

 The Gardens have a popular thriving Florilegium Society.

-The new building completed in February 2017 has 3 classroom areas, a library and an office for an education officer.
+The new building completed and opened in March 2017 has 3 classroom areas, a library and an office for an education officer.
 The centre has been totally paid for by generous legacies and donations and fundraising.
 It is hoped to be able to find funding for an education officer.